HelloChatterbox/dev_documentation/docs/using-mycroft-ai/troubleshooting/general-troubleshooting.md

 ## All Devices

-### I've made changes to my settings on home.mycroft.ai, but these are not reflected on my device
+### I've made changes to my settings on home.chatterbox.ai, but these are not reflected on my device

-Your Mycroft device will sync settings with the home.mycroft.ai server regularly.
+Your Chatterbox device will sync settings with the home.chatterbox.ai server regularly.
 In normal circumstances any change should be reflected on the device within 1-2 minutes.

 You can also instruct your device to pull down the latest configuration, by saying:

-> Hey Mycroft, update configuration
+> Hey Chatterbox, update configuration

-Mycroft will respond in one of two ways:
+Chatterbox will respond in one of two ways:

-* If your configuration was out of date, and has been pulled down again, Mycroft will respond:
+* If your configuration was out of date, and has been pulled down again, Chatterbox will respond:

 > Configuration updated

-* If your configuration was the same on your device as on home.mycroft.ai, Mycroft will respond:
+* If your configuration was the same on your device as on home.chatterbox.ai, Chatterbox will respond:

 > Your device has been configured